 In addition to our traditional therapeutic approaches, we’re proud to offer a variety of experiential methods at Highland Ridge Hospital that help us to heal the whole you.
 These methods may include the following:

 - Art therapy

 - Recreation therapy

 - Craft time

 - Wii games

 Continuing Care and Levels of Care

-When you come to us, you’ll first undergo a series of evaluations that will allow us to determine which treatment approach will work best for you.
+When you come to our treatment center for heroin addiction help, you’ll first undergo a series of evaluations that will allow us to determine which treatment approach will work best for you.
 Many people decide to step up from traditional outpatient therapy or step down from inpatient treatment to one of our partial treatment programs.
 We’re proud to offer both a partial hospitalization program (PHP) and an intensive outpatient program (IOP) for children, teens, adults, and older adults.

-As your time with us draws to a close, you’ll work with our discharge planner to determine the next steps in your recovery.
+As your time at Highland Ridge Hospital draws to a close, you’ll work with our discharge planner to determine the next steps in your recovery.
 If you feel as though you’d benefit from more time in a structured environment, a residential treatment program may be the best option for you.
 Some people opt to join one of our partial hospitalization programs, PHP and IOP, as a part of their recovery process as it allows them to focus on their recovery during the day while slowly integrating back into their environment in the evenings.
-Other people feel they’ve made enough progress with us that they’re ready to discharge to home with referrals for traditional outpatient therapy and community support meetings, such as A.A. and N.A.
+Other people feel they’ve made enough progress at our treatment center that they’re ready to discharge to home with referrals for traditional outpatient therapy and community support meetings, such as A.A. and N.A.

 Serving the Greater Salt Lake City Area